 Transatlantic Inclusion Leaders Network

 The Transatlantic Inclusion Leaders Network (TILN) supports young, diverse elected leaders from the United States and Europe.
 In partnership with the U.S. Department of State, the U.S. Helsinki Commission, and other stakeholders, TILN inspires, informs, and connects diverse young leaders to excel in elected office and other leadership roles, advance inclusive policies, and engage with senior transatlantic policymakers.
-Now in its fifth year, the TILN network includes over 120 dynamic leaders on both sides of the Atlantic.
+Now in its sixth year, the TILN network includes over 120 dynamic leaders on both sides of the Atlantic.